 This special reading course is designed to explore topics and themes relevant to a student's doctoral research.

-Comprehensive Exams POLI 885 Comprehensive Exam (6 credits) POLI 886 Comprehensive Exam (6 credits) Thesis POLI 889 Thesis Proposal (3 credits) POLI 890 Thesis (54 credits) Master of/Magisteriate in Arts (Public Policy and Public Administration) (MPPPA) Program Objectives Through an innovative blending of scholarly and vocational values, the Master of/Magisteriate in Arts (Public Policy and Public Administration) (MPPPA) program is designed to provide an educational milieu that prepares its graduates for further studies at the doctoral level and for employment in the public or private sector.
-The department focuses on the nexus of the study of politics and public policy and public administration, which provides students with the skills and understanding needed by those who wish to become creative participants in the shaping of their community.
-The aim of the program is to combine academic excellence with professional expertise in order to facilitate an understanding of how public policy is formulated and administered in Canada, Québec and the world.
-The program enables students to study a challenging array of policy issues in the context of the administrative and policy making processes that operate nationally and internationally.
-A core element of the program involves an understanding of the management process through which policies are implemented in the public sector, and an awareness of the dynamic interdependence between public and private responsibilities.
-Options Option A. Courses Only Option B. Internship Option C. Thesis Upon application, students enter Option A (MPPPA with Courses only).
+Comprehensive Exams

+POLI 885 Comprehensive Exam (6 credits)

+POLI 886 Comprehensive Exam (6 credits)

+Thesis

+POLI 889 Thesis Proposal (3 credits)

+POLI 890 Thesis (54 credits)

+Master of/Magisteriate in Arts (Public Policy and Public Administration) (MPPPA)

+Options

+Option A. Courses Only

+Option B. Internship

+Option C. Thesis

+Upon application, students enter Option A (MPPPA with Courses only).
 Once admitted to the program, students have the opportunity to transfer to Option B (MPPPA with Internship) or Option C (MPPPA with Thesis).
-To enter either the Internship or Thesis option students must complete the prescribed coursework and normally achieve a minimum GPA of 3.3 for admission to Option B and 3.5 for Option C. Admission Requirements.
+To enter either the Internship or Thesis option students must complete the prescribed coursework and normally achieve a minimum GPA of 3.30 for admission to Option B and 3.50 for Option C.

+Admission Requirements.
 An undergraduate honours degree or the equivalent is required.
 Students who do not have the necessary background in public policy and public administration as well as in the concentration which they have chosen, may be required to take specific undergraduate courses in addition to the regular program.
 In certain cases, applicants may be required to complete a qualifying program in order to be eligible for admission to the graduate program.

 Students who were educated outside Canada and whose mother tongue is neither English nor French will be required to successfully complete TOEFL (Test of English as a Foreign Language) exam before being admitted.

-Application Deadlines.
-The deadline for admission is January 15 for Fall and November 1 for Winter.
-Requirements for the Degree - 1.
-Credits.
-A fully qualified candidate is required to complete a minimum of 45 credits. - Core Courses.
+Requirements for the Degree

+- Credits.
+A fully qualified candidate is required to complete a minimum of 45 credits.

+- Core Courses.
 All students must complete two 3-credit core courses, POLI 636 (Theories of Public Policy and Public Administration), and POLI 644 (Research Methods).

-In addition, students in Options A or B must take one of the following five courses: POLI 600 or 604 or 618 or 622 or 624. - 3.
-Residence.
-The minimum residence requirement is one year (3 terms) of full-time study, or the equivalent in part-time study. - 4.
+In addition, students in Options A or B must take one of the following five courses: POLI 600 or 604 or 618 or 622 or 624.

+- Residence.
+The minimum residence requirement is one year (3 terms) of full-time study, or the equivalent in part-time study.

 Language Requirement.
 Students in the Master of/Magisteriate in Arts (Public Policy and Public Administration) Option B Internship are expected to demonstrate an ability to read and understand literature relevant to their field in French.

 Academic Regulations.